Sai-Sam-N/Flask/README.md

 Inside the `<head>` tag --> `<link rel="stylesheet" href="{{ url_for('static',filename='css/style.css') }}"> </link>` <br>
 To add JS using jinja templlate to a HTML file, do the following in the html file:
 Inside the `<head>` tag --> `<script type="text/javascript" src="{{ url_for('static',filename='script/script.js') }}"></script>`

+# Face Recognition project in Flask Web Framework - separate project
+(Will link the repo shortly)